 Skylights range from 16” X 16” all the way up to 72” X 96”, so those prices vary, as does thickness, whether the model is 1/8” thick or all the way up to 3/16”.
 The skylights for garages on the market also can be single, double, or triple paned with various types of glazing for various energy efficiencies and noise reduction.
-All things considered, according to Home Advisor users, the average cost is generally in the $1,500 to $2,000 range for skylight installation.
+All things considered, according to hundreds of surveyed homeowners, the average cost of skylight installation is around $1600.

 The installation of a skylight in a garage is actually a relatively easy renovation that can be completed in a day.
 The first step involves picking out the skylight and then marking out a leveled spot to cut the required opening into the garage.
 Before cutting, the shingles or whichever type of roofing used should be removed from the outside of the garage and the area secured so it won't collapse when cut.

 The next step is cutting out the opening and framing an area where the light can come through.
 There then needs to be a weather-coated covering installed on the roof where the skylight will sit.
 Then the spot will be caulked for an extra layer of protection.
 The skylight is then set into place and step-flashing is applied before the shingles are again laid back down.
 Waterproofing the skylight is the top priority when installing.